Need further assistance?

-- All surfaces in communal areas (cockpit, companionway, cabin doors and galley/saloon) will be sanitized each morning, lunchtime and before the end of the day.
+- All surfaces in communal areas (cockpit, companionway, cabin doors and galley/saloon) will be sanitized regularly.

 - While on charter everyone will monitor their health and local authorities will be notified if there are any passengers with COVID-19 symptoms.

-- We ask that our guests adhere to social distancing guidelines in the country/countries we are sailing to and from.
+- We ask that our guests adhere to social distancing guidelines in the country/countries you are sailing to and from.

-- Bring your own mask(s) and PPE equipment, as many islands we visit are unable to provide them.
+- Please bring your own mask(s) and PPE equipment, as many islands you will be sailing to are unable to provide them.

-- Wear masks once you land until you meet your crew.
+- Please wear masks once you land until you meet your crew.

 - Agree to have a temperature test upon arrival and departure.
 The test must be below 38C / 100.4F.

-- Let us know immediately is you suspect you may be infected or suffering from Covid19 symptoms.
+- Let us know immediately if you suspect you may be infected or suffering from Covid19 symptoms.

 - If you wish to go snorkelling bring your own snorkel and mask due to safety reasons.
 Fins will still be available.